- What is Breast Augmentation?

 Breast augmentation surgery is performed under general anesthesia as an outpatient procedure at the Surgery Center of Weston.
 To begin the surgery, Dr. Rothfield will carefully make incisions in the location that was predetermined during your consultation.
 The breast implants are then inserted through these incisions and placed in the most natural-looking position.
 If silicone implants are being used, they are pre-filled before placement.
 Saline implants, on the other hand, can be filled after they have been inserted.
 Dr. Rothfield will discuss the pros and cons of each implant type so you are well-informed about what to expect.
 Once the breast implants have been placed in the ideal location, the incisions are closed.

-The entire breast augmentation procedure typically takes about 1 1/2 hours to complete.
+The entire breast augmentation procedure typically takes about one hour to complete.
 You should be able to return home the same day and will have a post-operative visit the next day.
 This follow-up appointment allows Dr. Rothfield to verify you are healing properly, and he can answer any questions you may have about your recovery.

 What Are the Different Types of Breast Implants?